mabragor/cl-read-macro-tokens/README.md

 ====================

 Why should things, that affect Lisp-reader, be limited to special characters (called macro-characters)?
+I want arbitrary symbols to be able to alter reader behavior!

 This package adds possibility to define 'macro-tokens'.